UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

   what (instruments and computer programs) created or contributed to the data set and individual files within it.

 * If there is enough metadata, a DataCite citation for the crate so it can be made into a *Bagged DataCrate* which is also a *Citable DataCrate*.

 ## Note on compromises / limitations of schema.org

 One crucial *MetaData Entity* is a research project.
 Schema.org has no class for a project, although it does have a [funder] property.
-DataCrate represents a research project using [frapo:Project] (from the [SPAR] ontologies [FRAPO] ontology), which in turn MAY have a [funder] property.
+DataCrate maps the key [project]to [frapo:Project] (from the [SPAR] ontologies [FRAPO] ontology), which in turn MAY have a [funder] property.

 Likewise, schema.org does not have a way to represent research equipment so DataCrate uses the [frapo:Equipment] class.

-A [Dataset] has no contactPoint property, unlike [DCAT], so The *DataCrate JSON-LD Context* maps schema:accountablePerson to [contact]; the concept is similar to "Corresponding Author" in academic publishing.
+A [Dataset] has no contactPoint property, unlike [DCAT], so The *DataCrate JSON-LD Context* maps the key [contact] to schema:accountablePerson; the concept is similar to "Corresponding Author" in academic publishing.

 # Structure / DataCrate by example